 The Tiger Shark Expedition was the first of its kind for the Saba Bank.
 During this project five satellite tags were attached and researchers confirmed the pregnancy stages via ultrasound for two different species of sharks.
 In total, 56 sharks, including 16 tiger sharks, were identified.

-This project was a collaborative effort by the Protected Area Management Organizations of the Dutch Caribbean: Saba Conservation Foundation (SCF), Nature Foundation St. Maarten (NFSXM), St. Eustatius National Parks (STENAPA), STINAPA Bonaire, the Aruba National Parks Foundation (FPNA), the Dutch Caribbean Nature Alliance (DCNA) and World Wildlife Fund for Nature- The Netherlands (WWF-NL), Arizona State University, University of Groningen, Beneath the Waves and funded by the Biodiversity Fund of the World Wildlife Fund for Nature- The Netherlands (WWF-NL).
+This project was a collaborative effort by the Protected Area Management Organizations of the Dutch Caribbean: Saba Conservation Foundation (SCF), Nature Foundation St. Maarten (NFSXM), St. Eustatius National Parks (STENAPA), STINAPA Bonaire, the Aruba National Parks Foundation (FPNA), the Dutch Caribbean Nature Alliance (DCNA) and World Wildlife Fund for Nature- The Netherlands (WWF-NL), Arizona State University, University of Groningen, Beneath the Waves and funded by the Biodiversity Fund of the World Wildlife Fund for Nature- The Netherlands (WWF-NL) and Dutch Postcode Lottery.

-Below is a recap of the Tiger Shark Expedition, enjoy!
+Below is a recap of the Tiger Shark Expedition.

 This special edition BioNews is the culmination of these efforts.
 Understanding the shark species that utilize the Dutch Caribbean waters is crucial step in improving conservation measures moving forward.